anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 * The hero image features a picture of Bryant, his name Mamba logo and the letters HOF(Hall of Fame).
 Having the picture and name staright away gives users a visual aid to the content of the site.
 * I've overlayed a Bryant quote on the hero image - "Dedication makes dreams come true".
 Bryant was known for his hard work in the gym during practice and would often be the first in and last out.
 This quote sums up his dedication to the sport.
+* There are various @media queries to ensure the hero-image fits on screens of all sizes, tested down to 320px.

 ### **Home Page**